 JMX (Java Management Extensions) provides built-in instrumentation that enables you to monitor and manage the Java VM.
 To enable monitoring and management from remote systems, you need to set system property com.sun.management.jmxremote.port (the port number through which you want to enable JMX RMI connections) when you start the Java VM.
 See the official documentation for more information.
 Historically, besides above port mentioned, JMX opens two additional random TCP listening ports, which could lead to port conflict problem.
 (See HBASE-10289 for details)

-As an alternative, You can use the coprocessor-based JMX implementation provided by HBase.
-To enable it in 0.99 or above, add below property in hbase-site.xml:
+As an alternative, you can use the coprocessor-based JMX implementation provided by HBase.
+To enable it, add below property in hbase-site.xml: